 A more common reason for the “unable to reach server” error is that your IP address has been blocked.
 When there are a large number of failed logins from an IP address the server’s firewall marks the requests as malicious, and blocks the IP address.
 This stops many attacks, but of course not all failed login attempts are malicious.
 It may simply be a false-positive.

-There is another possible reason for the “unable to reach server” issue.
+There is another possible reason for the “unable to reach server” error.
 The server may actually not be reachable because it is down.
 This is unlikely to be the issue, but it is possible.
 You can always check our server status page or contact us if you suspect there is a server-side issue.

 So far we have covered the most common reasons for email issues.
 There is one more we should mention, and that is TLS.
 TLS is an encryption protocol that enables your email client to securely connect to the mail server.
 Very old versions of the protocol have known vulnerabilities and should no longer be used.
 We stopped supporting these old TLS versions (1.0 and 1.1) in 2018.

 All modern operating systems and email clients support current TLS standards.
-However, if you are using an operating system and/or email client that is no longer maintained then you are likely to find that your email won’t work.
+However, if you are using an operating system and/or email client that is no longer maintained then you are likely to find that your email doesn’t work.
 You can find a list of supported operating systems in our Email FAQs.
 If upgrading your operating system and/or email client is not an option then the only work-around is to use web mail.

 Hopefully, the above information was helpful.
 If not, please contact us.
 We are always happy to help.